khamwas/board-game-socialmedia-site/README.md

 ## Dynamic SQL Query

-Having the need to generate an SQL Join Table ordered by up to 9 metrics
+Having the need to generate an SQL Join Table ordered by up to 9 metrics posed the problem of either creating an incredible amount of SQL statements, or one statement that can be built depending on the data coming in.
+This was the solution to my problem to be able to keep one get endpoint to deal with all profile based queries.

 ```js
 getAllGames: (req, res, next) => {